sanugiUP/Python-Job-Distributor/README.md

 # Peer-To-PeerApplication
-Completed &amp; Tested Code For A Fully Functioning Peer-To-Peer Application Using The .NET Framework
+Completed &amp; Tested Code For A Fully Functioning Peer-To-Peer Application Using The .NET Framework.
+Note that this repository only contains the code for the applocation.
+To run & test the application- a new .NET project in visual studio must be created and the code files in the repository can be copy pasted/replaced with the relavant files of the created project for running and testing.